boriskurikhin/tinyZip/README.md

-# TinyDEFLATE [WIP]
+# TinyZIP [WIP]

-TinyDEFLATE is my remake of the DEFLATE compression algorithm written entirely in C++ 17.
+TinyZIP is my remake of the DEFLATE compression algorithm written entirely in C++ 17.
 It uses Huffman Encoding + LZ77 to achieve impressive amounts of compression.
 The idea was inspired by the show Silicon Valley and some cool guy on Discord.

 #### How to run?

 Obviously, don't use in production lol

 Coming soon...

 ### Todos